FHA loan down payment requirements and guidelines

 - Upfront MIP: The borrower is responsible for paying an upfront MIP, which can be financed into the mortgage but will increase the total monthly payment.
 Typically, the upfront MIP is 1.75% of the total loan amount.

-- Annual MIP: The annual MIP is an ongoing, yearly insurance premium, which can range between 0.45% and 0.105% of the loan’s value.
-The amount is then divided by 12 and added to your monthly mortgage payment.
+- Annual MIP: The annual MIP is an ongoing, yearly insurance premium, which can be added to your monthly mortgage payment.
 The cost of the annual premium depends on your mortgage term, loan balance and your loan-to-value (LTV) ratio.

 Are FHA loans eligible for down payment assistance?